rixinsc/Libereus/README.md

 `nano settings.json`
 1. Replace "your bot token here" with the bot token that you obtained from Step 5 in "Registering an access token for your bot" above.
 (Please note that you need to enclose your bot token with "quotation marks".)
 1. Save the file.
 (For nano users, press <kbd>Ctrl</kbd>+<kbd>X</kbd>, and then hit <kbd>Y</kbd>, and then hit <kbd>Enter</kbd>.)
+1. Now run this command to install the Python libraries required for the bot.
+`pip3 install -r requirements.txt`
 1. Run the bot with the following command.
 `python3 bot.py`